akortman/april-quickstart/README.md

-# april-quickstart
+# jumpstart

-personal quickstart for various kinds of code projects
+quickstart for various kinds of code projects

 - different templates included in `templates/`
 - install a template with `npm run cli init <template> <dest>`